 Summer Undergraduate Research Fellowship (SURF)

-The Undergraduate Research Support Office is pleased to offer an expanded summer research program for rising-Sophomore Duke students, building on the success of the previous B-SURF program.
-SURF is an eight-week paid summer program offering rising sophomore Duke students opportunities for mentored research in a broad range of disciplines.
-There are two arms of the program: 1.
-Biological and Brain Sciences and 2.
-Social Sciences and Humanities.
-In these programs, students engage with faculty mentors and program directors to conduct disciplinary-specific research and learn effective communication skills with both professional and lay audiences.
+The Undergraduate Research Support Office will offer a summer research program for rising-Sophomore Duke students in biological and brain sciences.
+In this program, students engage with faculty mentors and program directors to conduct disciplinary-specific research and learn effective communication skills with both professional and lay audiences.
 Students will receive a stipend and housing on Duke’s campus as part of the fellowship.
-Because engagement in the SURF program is meant to be full-time, students are asked to not to take classes or hold other jobs while participating.
+Because engagement in the SURF program is meant to be full-time, students are not permitted to take classes or hold other jobs while participating.

 Students who have never engaged in research but have a true passion in learning about the research process and working with a mentor on a project are especially encouraged to apply.